 The grooved out part of your needle is the front.

-I am going to start with punching the flower stems.
+Start with punching the flower stems.

-You will follow the lines you drew earlier.
+Follow the lines you drew earlier.

 Raise up the needle

 just to where the tip of it still touches the fabric.